Zhi0467/Wavelet-applications/README.md

 This repo contains my homework for the class wavelet analysis at USTC in spring 2024.
+Each folder contains one PDF that explains the corresponding project, I hope that there are enough comments and good naming so you can just read the code to get a sense.
 - Chebyshev interpolation.
 - Image compression with wavelets and wavelet packets.